slarmoo/.github/profile/essentials/startUpSpec/startUpSpec.md

-# Start up deliverable - specification
+# Startup deliverable - specification

-Your start up application demonstrates your mastery of the instruction presented by this course.
+Your startup application demonstrates your mastery of the instruction presented by this course.
 Make sure you put significant effort into coming up with a simple yet interesting idea.
 Your application needs to demonstrate the use of HTML, CSS, JavaScript, calling web services, providing web services, authentication, storing data persistently, and using web sockets for sending realtime data to and from your server.

 Create an elevator pitch for your application.
 Something that would excite an investment firm if you happen to catch a ride up the elevator with one of their representatives.
 Or maybe just sound cool to your friends if they are your target audience.
 This should be no more than a paragraph in length.